Good Food

 The answer is a plan.
 Making a weekly meal plan can help make cooking and enjoying meals with your family easier.

 It doesn’t have to be complicated.
 Start small.
 Keep it simple.
 Do what works for you and your family.
-It doesn’t have to be fancy.
 You don’t have to plan every meal for every day.

 Get in the habit.
 The more you plan your meals, the easier it becomes.